Freshers Fayre 2023/Water Polo Sign Up 2023

 We are a very open club and welcome beginners and veterans of the sport to the club.
 Don’t think that if you haven’t played Water Polo before, you will be at a significant disadvantage.
 Many of our top team members from previous years have been new to the sport and you quickly learn through matches and training.
 The team is built with people of all years, all studying a vast range of degrees so there is always someone in the same boat as you.

 The Welsh Varsity is the biggest event of the calendar and to the University.
-Every year around June the two biggest Welsh Universities Cardiff (BOO) and Swansea (GO SWANS) fight for the title of best Welsh University.
-This is the second biggest Varsity in the UK, only behind the famous Oxford vs Cambridge Varsity.
+Every year around April/May the two biggest Welsh Universities Cardiff (BOO) and Swansea (GO SWANS) fight for the title of best Welsh University.
+This is the second biggest Varsity in the UK, only behind the famous Oxford Vs Cambridge Varsity.
 The Water Polo event is a tough and exciting match for all players and spectators producing some very close matches and entertaining Water Polo.